hilaryzen/MKS22X-MarioKart/README.md

 Kayla: Wrote Kart class and began working on movement

 Hilary: Added to Kart class and researched finding the color of an image

+5/21

+Kayla: I started to experiment with keys.
+I got the map moving based on whether the user clicks w, a, s, or d.

+Hilary: I started the Player class and wrote isOnRoad for the Kart class.